shimekukuri/luca/README.md

 ## Getting Started

-To start the project clone the repo and tranverse the main directory and use docker compose up --build.
+To start the project clone the repo and traverse the main directory and use docker compose up --build.
 It should fully build the project, on my M1 Mac it usually takes around 10 minutes to install all dependencies, and boot up the server running on localhost:5500.
-You should know the project is ready from when the command line emits this message: "spawned uWSGI master process (pid: 1)", there are also pre built docker images available.
+You should know the project is ready from when the command line emits this message: "spawned uWSGI master process (pid: 1)",

 ### Prerequisites